What The Best Primary Maths Teachers Do And How We Can Learn From Them

 One of the most important skills to have is a commitment to CPD to keep skills sharp, informed and relevant.

-The most effective teachers of maths see the teaching of maths isn’t about transmitting subject knowledge or providing opportunities for children to discover maths: rather it is a matter of exploring the connections within maths with children.
+The most effective primary school teachers of maths see the teaching of maths isn’t about transmitting subject knowledge or providing opportunities for children to discover maths: rather it is a matter of exploring the connections within maths with children.

 Effective teaching therefore makes connections between what children know, don’t know and partly know to upgrade thinking and link new learning.

-We can never really be sure what works in one class and not with another but Craig Barton (2018) in his masterful book, How I Wish I’d Taught Maths, singles out what he thinks makes for great teaching and that is an explicit instruction model, “especially in the early knowledge acquisition phase of learning.
+We can never really be sure what works in one class and not with another but Craig Barton (2018) in his excellent book, How I Wish I’d Taught Maths, singles out what he thinks makes for great teaching and that is an explicit instruction model, “especially in the early knowledge acquisition phase of learning.
 So, when I am introducing a topic for the first time, regardless of age or prior achievement of the class, I will use an explicit instruction approach.”

 If you can combine all of the qualities and skills mentioned above then you aren’t just an effective teacher of maths but borderline superhuman.